mui/material-ui/pages/lab/api/speed-dial-action.md

 # SpeedDialAction

-<p class="description">The API documentation of the SpeedDialAction React component.</p>
+<p class="description">The API documentation of the SpeedDialAction React component.
+Learn more about the properties and the CSS customization points.</p>

 ```js
 import SpeedDialAction from '@material-ui/lab/SpeedDialAction';